wesbos/beginner-javascript-notes/notes/Module 13꞉ Ajax and Fetching Data.md

 }
 ```

-Now we need run it on pageLoad.
-We will do that by replacing the last line of code from `fetchRecipes("pizza");` to `fetchAndDisplay('pizza');`.
+Next we just need to include a call to run it on page load.
+Relpace the last line of code from `fetchRecipes("pizza");` to `fetchAndDisplay('pizza');`.

-Now if you refresh the page, you will see it is running on pageload with the default term "pizza" and if you type in another search term and hit submit, it will work.
+Now when you refresh the page, you will see it is running on page load with the default term "pizza".
+If you type in another search term and hit submit, it will work.

 That is the basics.

 It would be an interesting to take this exercise even further and have it so people could have an input box for ingredients and that would get passed along for the ride.

 ---